 Cyprus is a presidential republic.
 The head of state and of the government is elected by a process of universal suffrage for a five-year term.
-Executive power is exercised by the government with legislative power vested in the House of Representatives (Βουλή των Αντιπροσώπων) whilst the judiciary is independent of both the executive and the legislature.
+Executive power is exercised by the government with legislative power vested in the House of Representatives (Bouλή των Αντιπροσώπων) whilst the judiciary is independent of both the executive and the legislature.

 The 1960 Constitution provided for a presidential system of government with independent executive, legislative and judicial branches as well as a complex system of checks and balances including a weighted power-sharing ratio designed to protect the interests of the Turkish Cypriots.
 The executive was led by a Greek Cypriot president and a Turkish Cypriot vice-president elected by their respective communities for five-year terms and each possessing a right of veto over certain types of legislation and executive decisions.
 Legislative power rested on the House of Representatives who were also elected on the basis of separate voters' rolls.
+The current president of Cyprus is Nicos Anastasiades, of the centre-right Democratic Rally party, who was elected for a second five-year term in February 2018.